01 of 15

 04 of 15

 Clean Your Velociraptor Before Giving It a Feathers

 To help the feathers stick to your model, first give it a thorough cleaning with either soap and water, alcohol, or Winsor & Newton Brush Cleaner And Restorer.
 You may also want to test your chosen glue on a hidden part of your model to make sure the glue will not eat or damage the plastic your model is made of.
 I used a tacky craft PVA (white) glue which worked well with the stiff plastic my model is made from.

-If your model has a very shiny surface, you may want to roughen it up slightly with a fine sandpaper (600 grit or above) to give the glue something to hold on to.
+If your model has a very shiny surface, you may want to roughen it up slightly with fine sandpaper (600 grit or above) to give the glue something to grip.

-If your model does not have flaking or peeling paint, a wash with rubbing alcohol or alcohol based hand sanitizer (not one with lotion) will work well.
+If your model does not have flaking or peeling paint, a wash with rubbing alcohol or alcohol-based hand sanitizer (not one with lotion) will work well.
 Use a cotton bud or a cloth moistened with the alcohol and work it into all the surface areas where you want to apply feathers.
-Rinse of thoroughly with water and allow to dry.
+Rinse off thoroughly with water and allow it to dry.

 Continue to 5 of 15 below.

 Lay in the Base Layer of Feathers on the Velociraptor's Thigh